Deadlines for the Programme-PRe-Phase for the winter semester 2022

 It is best to call up the online self-assessment directly from your application.

-If you have already completed the online self-assessment for "Technical Chemistry" at TU Wien, you can enter the confirmation code directly in your application.
-This will be sent to the email address you provided or will be available on the portal for the online self-assessment after logging in.
+If you have already completed the online self-assessment for your desired course of study at TU Vienna, you can enter the confirmation code directly in your application.
+This code will be sent to the email address you provided or will be available on the portal for the online self-assessment after logging in.

 The EChemTest tests a basic chemical knowledge in order to give applicants the opportunity to realistically assess their previous knowledge and thus prepare themselves optimally for their studies.